pmonnahan/admixMap/README.md

         snp_list: 'none'
         distance: '100000'

 The 'snp_list' entry should specify a file path containing one marker ID (chr:position) per line.
 One possibility is to use the 'significant' markers that were annotated at the final step.
-For each SNP in the file, the program will perform a GWAS for all SNPs within the specified 'distance' on either side.
+For each SNP in the file, the program will perform a GWAS for all SNPs within the specified 'distance' (in bp) on either side.
 Importantly, the genotypes at the focal SNP are included as an additional covariate.

 In order to run this step you must explicitly request the output via:

-    snakemake conditional-analysis/<outname>.conditional-analysis.genesis.txt --cluster "qsub -l {cluster.l} -M {cluster.M} -A {cluster.A} -m {cluster.m} -o {cluster.o} -e {cluster.e} -r {cluster.r}" --cluster-config workflow/cluster.yaml -j 1
+    snakemake conditional-analysis/<outname>.conditional-analysis.genesis.txt --cluster "sbatch --no-requeue --partition={cluster.p} --time={cluster.time} --mem={cluster.mem} --ntasks={cluster.ntasks} --nodes={cluster.nodes} --mail-user={cluster.mail-user} --mail-type={cluster.mail-type} -o {cluster.o} -e {cluster.e} -A {cluster.A}" --cluster-config workflow/cluster_slurm.yaml -j 2

  , where 'outname' should be replaced by the value in the 'outname' entry in the config file.

+### Fine Mapping (Optional)
+Fine mapping was not fully implemented in this pipeline, but likely could be with a little debugging.
+There is a fine-mapping rule in the Snakefile, but this rule simply extracts the data from the dosage files that can be used as input into SuSie (a fine-mapping software).
+This data can be called for by:

+    snakemake fine-mapping/susie.txt

+This will create a directory called fine-mapping and output a dataset (suffix .susie.txt) for each marker (+- buffer value) specified in the SNP list provided in the config.yaml file.